bhdouglass/bhdouglass-com/src/content/blog/software-developer-newsletters.md

 [Go Make Things](https://gomakethings.com/) produces short, daily blog posts with tips for developers.
 Many of the tips focus on vanilla JavaScript because you don't always need a heavy-handed framework for everything.

+## Human Skills

+[Human Skills](https://www.humanskills.co/) is a blog/newsletter about programmer Skills that are beyond just programming.
+It is a series of interviews with experienced engineers from different companies.

 ## Tips for Reading Newsletters